 A booklet detailing the history of the Society - The History of the Beccles Society of Artists 1969-1990 - was written a few years ago by Reg Jones and Joy Holloway.
 This can be viewed by clicking on the link at the bottom of the page.

 The Society’s meetings are held on the first Wednesday of each month at the Waveney Centre, Newmarket, Beccles at 7.30 pm.

-For a list of forthcoming speakers and other events, please see the News and events page.
+For a list of forthcoming speakers and other events, please see the Programme and Events page.

 History of Beccles Society of Artists booklet

 The booklet belows gives a fascinating insight into the history of the Society.
 We would welcome contact from the relatives of Roy Jones and Joy Holloway to enable us to discuss using the booklet further - if you know who/where they are, please contact us.
 Please do not attempt to reproduce this document.

 Size : 5801.429 Kb